big guitar grids button

 Download all of the guitar teacher's resources that you see on this website for just $25.00

-Why Are The teachwombat Materials So Inexpensive?
+Why Are The teachwombat Guitar Teacher's Materials So Inexpensive?

-I have been told on more than one occasion by folks who understand the way online marketing works that I should split the resources on this site into a series of $25.00 packs covering kids stuff, adult beginner's, intermediate/advanced and jazz guitar materials, music theory resources and ukulele teaching stuff and that way I would get to earn more money from professional guitar teachers and "repeat customers" '
+I have been told on more than one occasion by folks who understand the way online marketing works that I should split the resources on this site into a series of $25.00 packs

 The folks who tell me this are probably right but to be honest I just don't want to do it